CORRECTIONAL DEPUTY I/II

 - Performs warrant and records checks and sends warrants to other law enforcement agencies.

-- Updates daily dispatch logs and prepares a variety of information and report documents.
+- Updates daily dispatch logs and prepare a variety of information and report documents.

 - Performs related duties as assigned.